-Before discussing history of photo manipulation, let’s know a little about adobe photoshop.
+Before discussing history of photo manipulation, let’s know a little about history of adobe photoshop.
 Adobe Photoshop was released in 1990 by the two brothers Thomas and John Knoll.
 They were inspired by an earlier program called Display which was developed at the Lawrence Livermore National Laboratory (LLNL) for its scientists to manipulate digital images.
 Thomas Knoll went on to work for that laboratory and started adapting their code into a different program named Photoshop.
 According to the official website of Adobe, they refer to it as “the standard software used worldwide by both professional photographers and graphic designers.

 Brief History of Photo Manipulation

 Adobe, with its release of Photoshop 30 years ago, renovated the whole scene of photo manipulation, with people only relying on practical methods of manipulation before this.
 As things were mostly centered around manipulating a photo analogically rather than digitally.
 The developers of Photoshop were mostly considering turning the whole procedure and making it even simpler digitally rather than doing it the old-fashioned way.
 However, history of photo manipulation had come a long way at this point and was going to change every now and then.